Sangeetha-Ramtenki/IPL-Data-Analysis/README.md

 # IPL-Data-Analysis

 ## ***Source Code:***

 ## ***DataSets:***

-The Data Sets used for this project are added to this folder.
+The Data sets used for this project are added to this folder.

 We used two data files.
 They are:
-* deliveries.csv - contains ball by ball data from 2008 to 2019
+* deliveries.csv - Contains ball by ball data from 2008 to 2019
 * matches.csv    - Contains match by match data from 2008 to 2019

 Data Sources: